arschles/pare/README.md

 define what a single command in the target should do.
 The possible keys are:

-- `exec`: a [TOML string](https://github.com/toml-lang/toml#string) that says what Pare should run
+- `exec`: a [TOML string](https://github.com/toml-lang/toml#string) that says what Pare should run.
+This field is required
 - `crash`: a [TOML boolean](https://github.com/toml-lang/toml#user-content-boolean) that says whether Pare should crash if this command exits with a code other than `0` (i.e. a failure).
 If the command does fail, then Pare will exit with a code of `1`.
+This defaults to `false`
+- `directory`: a [TOML string](https://github.com/toml-lang/toml#string) that tells Pare what directory to run the command in.
+When the command runs, this will be the current working directory of the command.
+This defaults to the current working directory that `pare` is executed in